Introducing Status Bar

 Figure 1: Status Bar

-Let me show you some components of the Status Bar -- Figure 2 marks some of these components so that I can refer to them in the explanations below:
+Let me show you some components of the Status Bar.
+Figure 2 marks some of these components so that we can refer to them in the explanations below:

 Figure 2: Status Bar components